Department of History

 PhD Student

-Alexandra M. studies 20th-century European history and is particularly interested in Jewish and Roma women’s history in the Holocaust with a specific focus on fertility events that translate to sexual violence.
-She plans to focus her research on understanding women's experiences with sterilization, abortion and infanticide.
-She is the recipient of the EHRI Kristel Fellowship 2021 and the inaugural Strauss Fellowship at Cedars-Sinai Center for Medicine, Holocaust and Genocide Studies.
+Alexandra studies 20th-century European history and is particularly interested in the medical histories of Jewish and Roma communities.
+Her dissertation focuses on Hungarian Jewish and Romani men’s and women’s experiences of sterilization and castration in Nazi camps and how the mass experiments affected their reproductive and personal lives later.
+She was the recipient of the EHRI Kristel Fellowship in 2020/21, the inaugural Strauss Fellowship at Cedars-Sinai Center for Medicine, Holocaust and Genocide Studies in 2022/23, and the Margee and Douglas Greenberg Research Fellowship at USC Center for Advanced Genocide Research in 2023/24.
 Alexandra has won the graduate research awards of the Hadassah-Brandeis Institute and of the Tauber Institute for the Study of European Jewry in 2022, as well as the 2019 early-career ISCH Essay Prize for Cultural Historians.
+(ORCID 0000-0001-6270-3391)

 Joseph Weisberg